MMPerspective: Do MLLMs Understand Perspective? A Comprehensive Benchmark for Perspective Perception, Reasoning, and Robustness: Experiments

 \subsection{Experiment Setup}

 We select 20 representative models, including both open-source and proprietary models, covering a broad spectrum of model scales and architecture types.
 These include GPT-4o~\citep{openai2024gpt4ocard}, Gemini-2~\citep{deepmind_gemini_flash}, LLaVA-OV~\citep{li2024llavaonevisioneasyvisualtask}, LLaVA-Next~\citep{liu2024llavanext}, InternVL2~\citep{chen2024internvl}, InternVL2.5~\citep{chen2024internvl}, InternVL3~\citep{zhu2025internvl3}, Qwen2-VL~\citep{wang2024qwen2}, Qwen2.5-VL~\citep{bai2025qwen25vltechnicalreport}, and Eagle-X~\citep{shi2024eagle}.
+To ensure fairness and eliminate potential positional bias, we have already randomly shuffled the answer choices for all questions during the dataset creation process.
 To ensure consistency, all open-source models under 14B are evaluated using a single NVIDIA A6000 48GB GPU.
 Models larger than 14B and up to 70B are evaluated using a single NVIDIA H100 80GB GPU.
 Larger models (>70B) are run on multiple NVIDIA A100 80G GPUs (at least 4).
 Proprietary models are executed via APIs.
 Each model is evaluated under the same test conditions, with identical multiple-choice question formats across all tasks.
+To ensure deterministic and fully reproducible results for all our experiments, we employed a greedy decoding strategy for all open-source models.
+For proprietary models accessed via API, we also used their deterministic decoding modes where available.
+This approach eliminates randomness from the decoding process, ensuring that a model's output for any given sample is consistent across multiple runs.